tldr-pages/tldr/pages/common/git-authors.md

 `git authors`

-- Print a full list of committers:
+- Print a full list of committers to stdout instead of to the `AUTHORS` file:

 `git authors --list`